nothepeople/drcr/README.md

 # Run Tests

-There are three ways to run our code.
+There are two ways to run our code.
 ```c++
 make test
 ./test